ropensci/roweb3/content/blog/2023-06-15-impact-champions/index.md

 description: "A summary of the discussion session on measuring the impact of champion programs at _CZI’s Accelerating Open Science in Latin America_ workshop."
 ---

+> This post can also be [found on the CSCCE blog](www.cscce.org/2023/06/14/how-do-you-measure-the-impact-of-a-community-champions-program)."

 How do you measure the impact of a champions program?
 This was the central question of a working session at _CZI’s Accelerating Open Science in Latin America_ workshop, convened by rOpenSci’s Community Manager Yani Bellini Saibene and attended by CSCCE’s Founder and Director, Lou Woodley.

 Measuring the impact of any kind of community program presents a series of challenges: